Daratumumab/hyaluronidase

 Daratumumab/hyaluronidase, sold under the brand name Darzalex Faspro, is a fixed-dose combination medication for the treatment of adults with newly diagnosed or relapsed/refractory multiple myeloma.
 It is a combination of daratumumab and hyaluronidase.
 It is administered via subcutaneous injection.

-The most common adverse reaction using daratumumab/hyaluronidase as monotherapy is upper respiratory tracts infection.
+The most common adverse reaction using daratumumab/hyaluronidase as monotherapy is upper respiratory tract infection.
 The most common adverse reactions (≥20%) in people with amyloid light-chain amyloidosis who received daratumumab/hyaluronidase in combination with bortezomib, cyclophosphamide, and dexamethasone are upper respiratory tract infection, diarrhea, peripheral edema, constipation peripheral sensory neuropathy, fatigue, nausea, insomnia, dyspnea and cough.
 The most common adverse reactions (≥20%) occurring in people treated with daratumumab/hyaluronidase, carfilzomib, and dexamethasone were upper respiratory tract infections, fatigue, insomnia, hypertension, diarrhea, cough, dyspnea, headache, pyrexia, nausea, and edema peripheral.

 Medical uses

 Daratumumab/hyaluronidase is indicated for the treatment of adults with multiple myeloma: